4 Comments

-Look for Clottey to Edge Judah in Big Apple Battle
+Look For Clottey To Edge Judah In Big Apple Battle

 I must admit, this is really a tough fight to call.
 And it’s not because I am a native New Yorker who can’t stand to see another New York City guy lose.
 It’s tough to call because both Zab Judah (36-5, 25 KOs) and Joshua Clottey (34-2, 20 KOs) are good, yet inconsistent.
 The key to this fight will be consistency, or better yet, the lack thereof.